 ARTE 710.
 Creative Behavior and Visual Thinking (3).

 Identification and application of theories for creative and critical thinking.
 Emphasizes strategies for problem solving and visual thinking and procedures to implement those strategies.
 Student identifies an area for individual investigation.
 Repeatable once for credit.

 Supervised study and research of contemporary issues in art education.
-Repeatable for credit with adviser's consent.
+Repeatable for credit with departmental consent.

 Fiber processes using traditional and experimental techniques in woven forms and other structural techniques using natural and man-made fibers.
 Repeatable once for credit.
 Prerequisite: instructor's consent.

 Focuses on applying the issues and theories of aesthetics to the K-12 classroom.
 Students participate in discussions and demonstrations of these theories through critical and reflective writing as well as curricular planning.
 Students consider aesthetic development and construct lessons to integrate strategies involving aesthetic concepts into their teaching.